-As the weather turns warmer and sales of motorcycle gloves pick up, we were reminded of a particular manufacturing problem that we once had to trouble shoot.
+As the weather turns warmer and sales of motorcycle gloves pick up, we wanted to share a particular manufacturing problem that we once had to trouble shoot.

 For a powersports brand, consumer complaints were running at nearly 1% of sales on one of their best-selling fingerless glove styles.
 The challenge was to figure out why, and remedy the situation.

 By making three simple manufacturing technique improvements, the return rate was reduced by almost 50% in the 2 years that followed.

 Since "quality is job one", we thought it would be instructive to share not only what we did, but what we learned.

 The problem: this particular fingerless motorcycle glove was tearing on a seam where a piece of looped webbing attached to the body of the glove.
 The loops were tearing off when repeatedly tugged.